josecanciani/jscore/README.md

 # jscore

-A collection of Javascript modules to build dynamic DOM-based apps.
+A collection of Javascript modules to build single page apps.

 ## Objectives

-* Use latest standards at expense of browser support
+* Use latest standards (at expense of browser support if needed)
+  * This includes `import` modules (both js and css) and the use of Shadow Elements for component style isolation.
 * Provide basic framework-like functionality to build apps
 * Manage object life-cycle automatically

 ## Inspiration

-Some of the concepts are re-interpretations using new standards of [Avature](https://wwww.avature.net) Main App javascript framework.
+Some of the concepts are re-interpretations using new standards of [Avature](https://wwww.avature.net) Main App Javascript framework.
 Avature's framework was built at the beginning of Web 2.0, and there were not many alternatives around.

 ## Demo